Back 9 addition makes for a worthwhile stop

 Pros: Beautiful, well maintained park.
 The walk through the park is a pleasant experience in it of itself.

 Concrete Tees, Excellent Tee Signs with Maps, Distance, pin location, and 'Next Tee' arrow.
-(Tee Signs are in the works for the back nine, but not yet installed)
+(Tee Signs are in the works for the back nine, but not yet installed).
+Alt pins are now installed on the back 9.

 The Front and back 9 figure 8 and play back to the parking lot; allowing for a quick round of 9 on either course.